nyx-space/hifitime/README.md

-# hifitime 1.0
+# hifitime 2.0

-Precise date and time handling in Rust built on top of `std::f64`.
+Precise date and time handling in Rust built on top of lossless fractions (with 128 bits on the numerator and 16 bits on the denominator).
 The Epoch used is TAI Epoch of 01 Jan 1900 at midnight, but that should not matter in day-to-day use of this library.